|

 time-consuming task of making all the individual elements or knowing how

 to design a layout.
-Simply add your photos and journaling for instant beautiful pages.
+With a ScrapOver, simply add your photos and journaling for instant beautiful pages.
 All

 of the papers,